nhs-r-community/conf-23-checkin/backend/email_body.md

 - Euston Square
 - Euston
 - Warren Street
-- King’s Cross St Pancras
+- King's Cross St Pancras

 Euston Square has step-free access between the platform and street level from the Westbound platform only.